WFP-Doobelepers/wangshengfp.org/content/faq/xianyun.md

 **Normal Attack: Word of Wind and Flower**

-Furina performs a 4-hit attack string.
-At C0, she has almost no reason to use these.
-However, at C6, she gains a Hydro Infusion and increased scalings based on her Max HP.
-Her Charged Attack may be used often to change her Arkhe alignment between Ousia and Pneuma, changing the effects of her Elemental Skill and helping with overworld puzzles.
-Both Arkhe Attacks have a 6s CD each, making her excel at any content involving Arkhe mechanics compared to previous Fontainian characters.

 Xianyun performs a 4-hit Anemo attack string.
 This Talent is not essential to her kit, although with her being an Anemo Catalyst character, her Normal Attacks allow her to be a driver for various teams.

 **Elemental Skill: White Clouds at Dawn**